dominictarr/private-stream/README.md

 * If either party had a random number generator that could be predicted by a third party, that party could access the plain text.
   (but if this is true they can probably guess their private key too)

+* Authenticated encryption is not used, so an attacker that can flip random bits can corrupt the plaintext.

 ## Cryptographic Primitives